lightbug-io/docs/devices/api/messages/11-open.md

 # 11: Open

-Used to explicitly initiate communication, and responses can be used to determine your target is alive and ready.
+Used to explicitly initiate communication.

+Responses can be used to determine your target is alive and ready.

+Targets **MAY** require an open message to be sent before they will respond to other messages.

+Communications to Lightbug devices **MUST** start with an open message.

 ## Code